Wigalois: Question of source

 Only a certain portion of Wigalois (vv.
 1530– 3150, the second narrative block) is based on the corresponding French poem Le Bel Inconnu (6266 verses; one manuscript; end of the 12th century).
 As for some of the rest, Wirnt may quite conceivably have crafted episodes based on historical events.
-The Arthurian epic (15th cent.) resembles Wigalois, but it is thought that the French work probably borrowed the material and not the other way around.
+The Arthurian epic Le Chevalier au papegau (15th cent.) resembles Wigalois, but it is thought that the French work probably borrowed the material and not the other way around.
 It remains possible that Wirnt may also have made a pastiche of various French texts.

 Wirnt in the epilogue of the Wigalois claims he owes the narrated story solely to the oral tale collected from a squire (11686ff.), but this was probably a fictive device to grant himself pretext to diverge from relating the story in a conservative fashion that the genre demanded.

 A number of modern commentators such as Georg Friedrich Benecke have regarded Wirnt as imitator (epigone) of Wolfram von Eschenbach (author of Parzival) and Hartmann von Aue, and Richard Barber writes that Wigalois was based on these two authors, carrying on the moral compass of the latter but handled with less skill.

 Literary analysis

 In the beginning of the romance, the motif experienced by Sir Gawain of leaving his sweetheart's homeland, never to find it again, is paralleled by the German short story Germelshausen (1860) and the musical Brigadoon (1947).

 As for the stone of virtue test which Wigalois passes, a similar Ehrenstein ("stone of honor"; der êren steine) occurs in Lanzelet v.
 5177, and a similar test for women (mantle of chastity) in Lanzelet vv.
-5835-6140.
+5835–6140.